Rian3010/Rian3010/README.md

-# Greetings!
-I'm Rian 📊
+# Hallo 👋🏻 I'm Rian 📊

-A Statistics student who loves exploring patterns in data, building predictive models, and turning complex numbers into actionable insights.
+I have a great passion for exploring hidden patterns within data and enjoy discovering how numbers and information can be processed to generate meaningful and valuable insights.

 ---